 2. Korg GA40 ($15)

-The Korg GA40 is a great tuner for beginners.
+The Korg GA40 is one of the best guitar tuners for beginners.
 It has a large, easy to read needle-type display.
 This tuner is more accurate than the Snark, but may be slightly harder to use.
 If you it with an electric guitar you will need to plug into the tuner to get an accurate reading, but if you’re using an acoustic guitar, you can use the built in mic, just make sure you’re in a quiet environment first.

 The GA40 also features an output so you run it as part of your live set up without having to unplug from your amp before tuning.